K-PaaS/application-platform-guide-eng/user_guide/development_platform/on_demand_service.md

             }
      ```

  If there is an idle VM in the 1.2.
-Instance List, it creates and provides a Service Instance where the VM information is stored.
+Instance List, creates and provides a Service Instance where the VM information is stored.

      ```
      Example)